reshma-rgb/Project_Backend/README.md

 # Project_Backend
-##Rest API are used to fetch database object data------
+##Rest API are used to fetch database object data
 ##Three Models are created Member,Profile,Activity
 ##Profile has the name of the person, Activity has start and end time (login logout)
 ##One to Many relationship is used for connecting all the models.